-Special Education (SPED) in Scotland is a six-week study abroad program offered through the Department of Special Education and the Center for International Education.
+Special Education (SPED) in Scotland is a six-week study abroad program offered through the Department of Special Education.
 The program allows undergraduate students to study and experience firsthand the Scottish special education system.
-The program consists of two weeks of classroom observation at a Scottish special school, a three-week class taught at the University of Aberdeen by Dr. Rose Battalio with guest lectures from Scottish faculty, and five-day tour of the Scottish Highlands.
-The summer 2013 faculty leaders are Dr. Rose Battalio and Art Brandt from the Department of Special Education.
+The program consists of two weeks of classroom observation at a Scottish school, a three-week class taught at the University of Aberdeen by Dr. Rose Battalio with guest lectures from Scottish faculty, and five-day tour of the Scottish Highlands.
+The summer 2017 faculty leaders are Dr. Rose Battalio, Art Brandt and Barb Meier from the Department of Special Education.

 Weeks 3, 4, & 5